pay-now/paynow-opencart/README.EN.md

   - `API Key (Sandbox)`
   - `Signature Key (Sandbox)`

+## FAQ

+**How to configure the notification address?**

+The notification address will be set automatically for each order.
+Otherwise in the Paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://your-domain.pl/index.php?route=extension/payment/paynow/notifications`.

+**How to configure the return address?**

+The return address will be set automatically for each order.
+Otherwise in the Paynow merchant panel go to the tab `Settings > Shops and poses > Point of sales`, in the field `Return address` set the address: `https://your-domain.pl/index.php?route=checkout/success`.

+![FAQ][ext12]

 ## Sandbox

 To be able to test our Paynow Sandbox environment register [here][ext2]